columnflow/columnflow/docs/user_guide/ml.md

 In this section, the users will learn how to implement machine learning in their analysis with columnflow.

+# How training happens in Columnflow: K-fold cross validation
+Machine learning in columnflow is implemented in a way that k-fold cross validation is enabled by default.
+In k-fold cross validation the dataset is split in k-parts of equal size.
+For each training, k-1 parts are used for the actual training and the remaining part is used for validation of the model.
+This process is repeated k-times, resulting in the training of k-model instances.
+In the end of the training columnflow will save all k-models, which are then usable for evaluation.

 # Configure your custom machine learning class:
 To create a custom machine learning (ML) class in columnflow, it is imperative to inherit from the {py:class}`~columnflow.ml.MLModel` class.
 This inheritance ensures the availability of functions to manage and access config and model instances, as well as the necessary producers.